Exponential distance relation (aka Titius-Bode rule) in extra solar planetary systems: Fittings and Graphs

-Following Eqs.\eqref{logTB}-\eqref{logTBT}, for each planetary system we order in increasing way the periods $T(n)$, or better the $\log T(n)$, and we label each term of the resulting sequence with an increasing natural integer $1, 2, 3, \dots$.
-In so doing we obtain, for each system, the set of data $\{n, \log T(n) \}$ to which the usual linear regression method is applied.
-Some of these plots are displayed, as examples, at the end of this Section.
+Following Eqs.\eqref{logTB}-\eqref{logTBT}, for each planetary system we proceed to order in an increasing way the periods $T(n)$, or better the $\log T(n)$, and we label each term of the resulting sequence with an increasing natural integer $i=1, 2, 3, \dots$.
+In so doing we obtain, for each system, the set of data $\{i, \log T(i) \}$ to which the usual linear regression method is applied (the \textit{least squared method}).
+Some of these plots are displayed, as examples, at the end of this Section in Fig.\ref{Fig3_(18-6-23)_V2.png}.

 In our diagrams we do not report error bars.
-The reason is simple: from Table \ref{table3}, and from the general tables in Ref.\cite{NASA}, it appears clearly that the large majority of the errors on the periods (measured in days) are at most of order $10^{-2}$ or less.
+The reason is simple: from Table \ref{table3}, and from the general tables in the NASA Archive, it appears clearly that the large majority of the errors on the periods (measured in days) are at most of order $10^{-2}$ or less.
 Since we are interested in displaying on the diagrams the logs of periods, any (already small) error bar would be further strongly suppressed.
-In formulae, if we have $T=T_0 \pm \epsilon$, then \be \log(T) = \log (T_0 \pm \epsilon) \simeq \log T_0 \pm \frac{\epsilon}{T_0}\,, \ee and displaying error bars of order $10^{-3}$ or less would be graphically tough, as well as useless.
+In formulae, if we have $T=T_0 \pm \varepsilon$, then \be \log(T) = \log (T_0 \pm \varepsilon) \simeq \log T_0 \pm \frac{\varepsilon}{T_0}\,, \ee and displaying error bars of order $10^{-3}$ or less would be graphically tough, as well as useless.